CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Microcontrollers with security-related functionalities

-- Application-specific integrated circuits (ASICs) with security-related functionalities
+- Application specific integrated circuits (ASIC) and field-programmable gate arrays (FPGA) with security-related functionalities

-- Smart home products with security functionalities (door locks, cameras, baby monitors, alarm systems)
+- Smart home products with security functionalities, including smart door locks, security cameras, baby monitoring systems and alarm systems

 Important Class II (Annex III, Part II)